Oh boy, the version number debate has popped up again. The only sensible words on this subject come from RJBS:

 Changing the name of either Perl 5 or Perl 6 or changing the version number of Perl 5 to solve Perl's marketing problem will not work.

 (Long rant about Perl 6 deleted, except to say that I refuse to take any Perl 6 implementation seriously until it can attract—and maintain—substantive projects written in the language that aren't the implementation itself.
 Toy programs on Rosetta Code, microbenchmarks, and annual programming puzzles that get broken within a few months don't count.
-Goodness knows it's more fun to write a compiler or to port a half-finished project halfway to a new virtual machine than to deal with bugs and failing tests or write documentation or figure out installation paths, but sometimes not every part of writing software you want people to use is fun.
+Goodness knows it's more fun to write a compiler or to port a half-finished project halfway to a new virtual machine—hey, I called the MoarVM wankery months before it was public!—than to deal with bugs and failing tests or write documentation or figure out installation paths, but sometimes not every part of writing software you want people to use is fun.
 I certainly didn't spent countless hours fixing segfaults and memory leaks in some of the worst code I'd ever seen because it was the most amusing thing I could think of doing.)

 Perl 5's Real Problems